-1. Class and tutorial participation and discussion (20%)
+1. Class/tutorial participation and discussion (20%)

-Students are expected to read the assigned readings for the week prior to attending class and contribute to class discussions.
-The class is a safe environment for the exchange of diverse ideas; all opinions will be respected but all opinions must be defended.
+Students shall read the assigned readings for the week prior to attending class and contribute to class discussions.
+The class is a safe environment for the exchange of diverse ideas; all opinions are respected but all opinions must be defended.
 Students are expected to attend the tutorials to pass the course.

-2. Leading tutorial discussion (10%)
+2. Leading tutorial discussion (20%)

 Students will be individually or in groups be responsible for leading one tutorial discussion.
-Leading a tutorial does not mean to summarize the readings, but to engage classmates and explore the topic at hand to formulate a line of inquiry that can open up a space for dialogue.
-The point is to stimulate and invite tutorial participants to jointly interrogate particular issues that are of interest for the presenter and the class.
-Students are free to use material that was not presented in the lecture, such as newspaper cuttings, pictures, video clips etc.
+Leading a tutorial means to engage classmates to explore the topic at hand and formulate a line of inquiry that can open up a space for discussion.
+The point is to stimulate and invite tutorial participants to jointly interrogate particular issues and experiences that are relevant and of interest for the presenter and the class.
+Students are free to use materials that was not presented in the lecture, such as newspaper cuttings, pictures, video clips etc.

-3. Mid-term Essay (1500 words for UG, 2000 words for MA students) 30%
+3. Mid-term Essay (1500 words for UG, 2000 words for MA students) (30%)

-Students will have to write one essay on a topic of their choosing relating to the course due on 11 November.
+Students will have to write one essay on a topic of their choosing relating to the course due on 10 November.
 Students are expected to integrate class readings to formulate their own analysis and argument and are encouraged to use other sources of information as well.

-4. Take-home Exam 40%
+4. Take-home Exam (30%)

 The questions for the take-home exam will be given on the last day of class.
-Students will have 14 days to complete this assignment, which will be due on 16 December.
+Students will have 14 days to complete this assignment, which will be due on 15 December.